maniospas/Mango/README.md

 Jace lets users define run configurations associated with certain file types.
 Configurations are read from each project's directory from a ``.jace.yaml` file;
 this can be either written and edited by hand, or generated with the UI.
-The file contains named task entries that comprise the three declarations demonstrated below: a) a list of file extensions to associate, b) the language's highlighter (lesser known languages can borrow highlighters from established ones), and c) a command line command to run.
+The file contains named task entries.
+Each task comprises the the three declarations demonstrated below: a) a list of file extensions to associate, b) the language's highlighter (lesser known languages can borrow highlighters from established ones), and c) a command line command to run.

 ```yaml
 // file: .jace.yaml